Prince Harry, Meghan In near Catastrophic New York Car Chase - UrduPoint

 A source close to the couple said Meghan and Harry were pursued by half a dozen blacked out vehicles with "unidentified people driving recklessly and endangering the convoy and everyone around them."
 "The chase could have been fatal," the source added, claiming a number of possible traffic violations including driving on the sidewalk, running red lights and reversing down a one-way street, were committed.

-A spokesperson for the New York Police Department said "numerous photographers" had made the couple's journey "challenging."
-"The Duke and Duchess of Sussex arrived at their destination and there were no reported collisions, summonses, injuries, or arrests in regard," deputy commissioner Julian Phillips told AFP.
+A spokesperson for the New York Police Department said "there were numerous photographers that made their transport challenging."
+"The Duke and Duchess of Sussex arrived at their destination and there were no reported collisions, summonses, injuries, or arrests in regard," NYPD spokesman Julian Phillips told AFP.

 Harry has long had a difficult relationship with the media.